 - Rest, ice, and immobilization decrease pain and inflammation and give the torn tendons time to heal.

 - Physical therapy improves strength, flexibility, and function.

 - Activity modification prevents future injuries.

 Many complete rotator cuff tendon tears require surgical intervention.
-Board-certified OIOCJ specialists perform minimally invasive arthroscopic rotator cuff repairs.
+Board-certified OICJ specialists perform minimally invasive arthroscopic rotator cuff repairs.
 During the procedure, a television monitor, arthroscopic camera, and tiny instruments are used to visualize the tear.
 Suture anchors are used to

 Wall, Brick, Toms River, Freehold, Red Bank, Lacey, Edison, Manahawkin